jtfmumm/twt/README.md

 twt
 ===

-A bash script for writing tweets
+A bash script for writing tweets.

+# FAQ

+Q: Is this yet another Twitter client?

+A: No, it's just pure text, baby.
+Maybe you just want to get in the habit of composing short messages.
+Maybe you'll copy and paste them from time to time into your Twitter client.
+Maybe you just like menu-driven bash scripts.

+Q: Does it evaluate my tweets and give me feedback?

+A: Not yet.
+Not yet...

 # Installation